Pun-it/SMOL-CHAR-ROFORMER/README.md

 <h2>Char-Transformer: Cute Character-Level Text Generator</h2>

-A small transformer-based model for generating text at the character level.
+A small transformer-based model for generating text at the character level based on Role Architecture written from scratch in torch.

 ROPE: